beamkenya/ex_pesa/README.md

 Create a copy of `config/dev.exs` or `config/prod.exs` form `config/dev.sample.exs`

-## Contribution

-If you'd like to contribute, start by searching through the [issues](https://github.com/beamkenya/ex_pesa/issues) and [pull requests](https://github.com/beamkenya/ex_pesa/pulls) to see whether someone else has raised a similar idea or question.
-If you don't see your idea listed, [Open an issue](https://github.com/beamkenya/ex_pesa/issues).

-Check the [Contribution guide](contributing.md) on how to contribute.

 ### Mpesa (Daraja)

 Add below config to dec.exs / prod.exs files